wavefrontHQ/docs/pages/doc/proxies_configuring.md

 ### Configuration Properties

-The main Wavefront proxy configuration file is maintained in `<wavefront_config_path>/wavefront.conf`.
-Besides the `server` and `hostname` properties, the configuration file offers many options for changing how the proxy processes your data.
+The main Wavefront proxy configuration file is maintained in `<wavefront_config_path>/wavefront.conf` (`<wf_config_path>/wavefront.conf`) Besides the `server` and `hostname` properties, the configuration file offers many options for changing how the proxy processes your data.
 There are optional configuration files for [rewriting metrics](proxies_preprocessor_rules.html) and parsing [log data](integrations_log_data.html#configuring-the-wavefront-proxy-to-ingest-log-data).
-None of these need to be changed from their default values, but can be adjusted for your particular needs.
+The default values work well in many cases, but you can adjust them as needed.
 After changing a configuration option, [restart the proxy service](proxies_installing.html#starting-and-stopping-a-proxy).

 <table>
 <thead>